CraterCrash/godot-orchestrator-docs/docs/getting-started/introduction/first-look-at-the-plugin.md

 <Figure image="/img/common/example-orchestration.png" caption="Example of visual script nodes"></Figure>

-Script nodes consist of two types of pins, <EditorIcon name="VisualShaderPort"/> execution or control flow pins, and data pins which are identified by colored dots.
+Script nodes have two unique pin types:

-* **Inputs**<br/>
+* <EditorIcon name="VisualShaderPort"/> Execution or control flow pins that define the order the nodes execute.
-The pins on the left side of a script node are called inputs, which allow you to pass data or control flow to the node.
+* <EditorIcon name="GuiGraphNodePort"/> Data pins that define input or output data values, colored by data types.

-* **Outputs**<br/>
+The pins that are on the left-side of the node are called **Inputs**.
-The pins on the right side a script node are called outputs, which allow you to pass data or control to another node.
+The pins on the right-side of the node are called **Outputs**.

 Visual script nodes can be added to an orchestration using various methods, which include: